Physical activity as a preventative

 • Funding reached the right organisations at the right time.

-• Groups were signposted to the most suitable grants, including locally led Find Your Active Small Grants.
+• Groups were signposted to the most suitable grants, either through Your Active Chelmsford Small grants, Find Your Active Hardship fund, Active Essex Small Grants Programme and the Places and Spaces Fund

 • Previously unconnected partners, particularly those supporting women and girls, were introduced to one another to strengthen their work and avoid duplication.